 A graduate of one of these programs can further their education in a specialized field, such as radiographic and fluoroscopic x-ray technology, nuclear medicine technology and medical imaging.
 Biomedical equipment manufacturers may also offer workshops or classes for those interested in specializing in a specific type of equipment.

-According to the 2013 data released by the U.S. Bureau of Labor Statistics (BLS), the largest employer of medical equipment repairers is the professional and commercial and supplies merchant wholesalers industry (www.bls.gov).
-The employment of medical equipment repairers was expected to rise by 30% during the 2012-2022 decade.
-This growth was attributed to the growing demand for healthcare services due to an aging population and to more healthcare facilities adding sophisticated medical equipment.
+According to the 2014 data released by the U.S. Bureau of Labor Statistics (BLS), the largest employer of medical equipment repairers is the professional and commercial and supplies merchant wholesalers industry.
+The employment of medical equipment repairers was expected to rise by 6% during the 2014-2024 decade.

-The BLS reported that the 2013 median annual income for this field was $44,180.
-Technicians who worked for the federal government tended to earn the highest average salaries at $56,360 a year, while those that worked at consumer goods rental companies had a significantly lower average salary of $34,530.
+The BLS reported that the 2015 median annual income for this field was $46,340.
+Technicians who worked in hospitals tended to earn the highest median salaries, while those that worked at health and personal care stores had a significantly lower median salary.

 Many biomedical electronics technicians seek advancement opportunities by becoming certified by the Association for the Advancement of Medical Instrumentation (AAMI).
-Requirements for certification applicants include graduation from an accredited biomedical or electronics technology program and 2-3 years of work experience or 4 years of experience working with biomedical machinery (www.aami.org).
+Requirements for certification applicants include graduation from an accredited biomedical or electronics technology program and 2-3 years of work experience or 4 years of experience working with biomedical machinery.